cheadri6/CS302FinalProject/README.md

 Known Bugs:
 Player blurs when facing left.
 Teleporter resets the items you have already picked up in the dungeon.
 Navigation can be tricky without context.
 We inteneded to have text pop-ups and cutscenes in the game, but our third partner dropped without notifying us.

+Other Notes:
+We used Unity's collaborate tool for version/source control.
+This github repo is just for easy access for Ashley Babjac.